mitay-walle/com.mitay-walle.textmeshpro-msdfa/README.md

 - MSDFA: `RGBA32`, `2.189 ms/run`;
 - SDF: `Alpha8`, `0.521 ms/run`.

-Profile target builds before production use.

 ## Limitations

 - PoC, not production-ready.
 - Patch compatibility depends on the tested `com.unity.ugui` source layout.
-- Only distance-field TMP render modes use MSDFA.
 - The outline parser targets TrueType `glyf`; other outline formats are out of scope for this package.
-- A cleaner long-term solution would be native TextCore glyph-outline access and `GlyphRenderMode.MSDF`/`GlyphRenderMode.MTSDF`.

 ## References